Cinderwall Lowlands

 Blood Market

 Home to the devil sangromancers, called the Cautilank, this village of bones is the leading trade hub for the most profane of materials: blood, bones, and flesh.
-The perverse, cannibalistic black magic of sangromancy turns the very bodies of others into fuel for horrific power, draining the essence of the soul through the body—and its consumption.
+The perverse, cannibalistic black magic of sangromancy turns the very bodies of others into fuel for horrific power, draining the essence of the soul through the body.

-While the consumption of sentient beings with significant consciousness is considered utterly unacceptable by all moral societies, no such values exist among devils.
-To their murderous minds, power gained through the consumption of one’s enemies is a simple and logical equation.
+While the consumption of sentient beings is considered utterly unacceptable by all moral societies, no such values exist among devils.
+To their murderous minds, power gained through the consumption of one’s enemies is a simple equation.

-At the heart of the market is The Pit, a descent into the caldera at the core of the sunless sea below.
-This spawning ground is a well of suffering, from which many newly born imps clamber upward, hungry for flesh and souls.
+At the heart of the Blood Market lies The Pit, a descent into the caldera at the core of the sunless sea below.
+This spawning ground is a well of suffering, from which many newly born imps clamber upward, hungry for Essence and souls.

 Rain Bell